Shruti24032002/Shruti24032002/README.md

 ### Hi there 👋

-MY NAME IS SHRUTI RANI AND I AM FRONTEND DEVELOPER
+MY NAME IS SHRUTI RANI AND I AM FRONTEND DEVELOPER WITH AN EXCELLENT KNOWLEDGE OF HTML,CSS,JAVASCRIPT.

 <!--
 **Shruti24032002/Shruti24032002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.